aweebit/react-essentials/README.md

 possible, we don't want to artificially change the parameter's position.
 Therefore, there will be no warnings about missing dependencies.
 Because of that, additional caution is advised!
-Be sure to check no dependencies are missing from the `deps` array.
+Be sure to check that no dependencies are missing from the `deps` array.

 Related issue: [https://github.com/facebook/react/issues/25443](https://github.com/facebook/react/issues/25443).